JeffC25/asciiart/README.md

 This tool converts png/jpeg images into ASCII art while detecting edges and their angles within an image to map them to special characters.

-Written in pure Go with no installed external dependencies required.
+Written in pure Go - no installation of external dependencies required.

 ## Pipeline